hanchon-live/docs/_posts/2021-05-09-radio-buttons-with-styled-components.md

 ```
 *NOTE: there is a bug when you are using Form.Check that does not renders the input correctly in Safari, so we use this custom solution*

-# Add RadioButton in your component
+# Add RadioButton to a component

 Let's add the `RadioButton` to the `LandingPage.js`, we are using the `LandingPage` as an example from the [last guide](/guides/landing-with-styled-components-and-react-bootstrap/) *LandingPage with styled-components*.